reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 <Hint>

-If an effect does something asynchronously, it always needs cleanup.
+If an effect fetches something asynchronously, it usually needs cleanup.

 </Hint>